On-Page SEO! Why you matter so much!

 Google looks into alt attribute to understand what the image is about.
 Therefore, describe your image in the alt tag.

-Don’t worry if you forget to input alt attribute, Yoast SEO will warn you if your images don’t have alt tag.
+Don’t worry if you forget to input alt attribute, Rank Math will warn you if your images don’t have alt tag.

 Similarly, always optimize your image size before uploading it to your website.
 As I said earlier, it will slow down your website.